 Thursday Tales at Ten: Story Time at Mohonk Preserve

-10am every Thursday in January, starting January 3rd and ending March 14th, weather permitting.
+10am every Thursday through March 14th, weather permitting.

 While the weather outside is frightful, explore the outdoors, indoors!
 The Visitor Center is a great place for toddlers to be this winter.
 Cozy up in the Discovery Room for a nature-themed story and an activity every Thursday morning at 10am, weather permitting.
 Hear about napping animals, hungry birds, or icy tracks and celebrate the snowy season while we wait for spring.
 This program is for children ages 2-5 with their parents or guardians.
 After the story time, families are encouraged to explore the Visitor Center and check out the Kids’ Corner, Children’s Forest, or wander the Grafton Sensory Trail.
 The Mohonk Preserve reserves the right to cancel the program in inclement weather.
 Please call (845-255-0919) after 9am on Thursdays and ask the front desk about the status of the program.